“All great people began as children,

 One is lost, the other is permanently maintained by the presence of reliable friends. »

-Cinquième étape vers l'interprétation des rêves : (in french)
+Cinquième étape vers l'interprétation des rêves : (continued)